 Independent possessive pronouns, on the other hand, can stand alone as they replace a noun and indicate possession.
 Those are the ones we’ve already gone through in the preceding paragraph.

-To assist your learning, we offer an illustration depicting the information above.
+To assist your learning, we have created an illustration depicting the information above.

 Double possessives

 Double possessives, also known as double genitives, are a unique grammatical construct that emphasizes a particular type of ownership or association.
-Commonly found in the study of languages such as German and Russian, double possessives enrich the language by combining a possessive adjective or pronoun with the preposition “of” followed by another possessive form.
+Commonly found in the study of languages such as German and Russian, double possessives enrich the language by combining the preposition “of” with a possessive pronoun or a possessive noun (as seen in the next section).
 We’ve provided several examples below.

 Possessive apostrophes

 An important rule to remember is that we never use apostrophes with possessive pronouns.
-A common mistake is the use of the commonly confused words, especially it’s vs. its.
-“It’s” with an apostrophe is the shortened form of “it is/has,” whereas “its” is a rarely used word of litreal ownership.
-“Its” is significantly more used as a possessive adjective than a possessive pronoun.
+A common mistake is the use of commonly confused words, especially it’s vs. its.
+“It’s” with an apostrophe is the shortened form of “it is/has,” whereas “its” is a rarely used word of literal ownership.
+“Its” is significantly more used as a possessive adjective than a pronoun.

 Another common spelling mistake is who’s vs. whose, where “who’s” is a contraction for “who is/has.”
 We do, however, use apostrophes of ownership with names, even when they end with an “S.” Below, you’ll find several examples to demonstrate the right and wrong use of apostrophes.